Wireless for Machine Learning: Problem formulation for centralized machine learning

 To meet the common learning goal, it is necessary to obtain the prediction function in the family $\calH$ that minimizes the losses due to inaccurate predictions.
-To this end, we assume a given loss function $l:\bbR^{d_y}\times\bbR^{d_y}\rightarrow\bbR$ that given an input-output pair $(\vtX,\vtY)$, yields the loss $l(h(\vtX;\vtW),\vtY)$~\cite{bottou2018}.
+To this end, we assume a loss function $l:\bbR^{d_y}\times\bbR^{d_y}\rightarrow\bbR$ that given an input-output pair $(\vtX,\vtY)$, yields the loss $l(h(\vtX;\vtW),\vtY)$~\cite{bottou2018}.
 Notice that $h(\vtX;\vtW)$ and $\vtY$ represent the predicted and true outputs, respectively.
-The parameter $\vtW$ is chosen such that the expected loss incurred from any input-output pair is minimized.
+The model parameter $\vtW$ is chosen such that the expected loss incurred from any input-output pair is minimized.
 The loss functions $l(\cdot;\vtW)$ can be either convex on $\vtW$, such as when used for linear regression or binary classification (linear \ac{SVM}), or nonconvex, such as when used for image classification using neural networks with several layers.
 Let us assume that the losses are measured with respect to a probability distribution $\Pr(\vtX,\vtY)$ in the input-output space $\bbR^{d_x}\times\bbR^{d_y}$, i.e., $\Pr:\bbR^{d_x}\times\bbR^{d_y}\rightarrow[0,1]$.
 Then, the objective function we want to minimize is

 in which $R: \bbR^d\rightarrow \bbR$ is the expected risk given a parameter vector $\vtW$ with respect to the probability distribution $\Pr(\vtX,\vtY)$.
-The minimum expected risk, denoted by is also known as the \emph{test} or \emph{generalization error}.
+The minimum expected risk, denoted by $R(\vtW^\star)$ with $\vtW^\star \coloneqq \ArgMin{\vtW}{R(\vtW)}$, is also known as the \emph{test} or \emph{generalization error}.
 Therefore, the common learning goal in \ac{ML} can be understood as the minimization of the \emph{test error}~\cite{hastie2009}.

 To minimize the expected risk in Eq.~\eqref{eq:expected_risk}, it is necessary to have complete information about the probability distribution $\Pr(\vtX,\vtY)$ of the input-output pair.
 However, such minimization is not possible in most situations because complete information of $\Pr(\vtX,\vtY)$ is not available.
-Due to this reason, the practical learning goal becomes the minimization of an estimation of the expected risk $R$.
-To this end, we assume that there are $N\in\bbN$ independently drawn input-output samples $\{(\vtX_i,\vtY_i)\}_{i=1}^N \subseteq \bbR^{d_x}\times\bbR^{d_y}$, and we define the empirical risk function $R_N:\bbR^d\rightarrow\bbR$ as
+Therefore, the practical learning goal becomes the minimization of an estimation of the expected risk $R$.
+To this end, we assume that there are $N\in\bbN$ independently drawn input-output data samples $\calD = \{(\vtX_i,\vtY_i)\}_{i=1}^N \subseteq \bbR^{d_x}\times\bbR^{d_y}$, and we define the empirical risk function $R_N:\bbR^d\rightarrow\bbR$ as

 With the empirical risk, the optimization problem is as follows:

 in which the minimization of $R_N$ is the practical optimization problem that needs to be solved when performing supervised learning.
 The minimum empirical risk is also known as the \emph{training error} and can be understood as an estimation of the \emph{test error}~\cite{hastie2009}.